Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/MONGODB.md

 | 21. | [What are the different schema types in a mongoose schema?](#What-are-the-different-schema-types-in-a-mongoose-schema)
 | 22. | [What are some validations used in the schema?](#What-are-some-validations-used-in-the-schema)

+Q. what is agreegation pipeline and what are its steps.and they also

 ---

 1. ### What is mongo db?